raspberrypilearning/guides/pi/booting-logging-in.md

   *Note that if you do not see any text on your screen, it may be because you did not turn it on before powering up your Raspberry Pi.*

-1. Once your Raspberry Pi has completed the boot process, a login prompt will appear.
+1. Once your Raspberry Pi has completed the boot process, it will usually log you in to the graphical user interface (desktop) for user `pi`.

+1. On old versions of Raspbian, or if you changed these settings in the Raspberry Pi Configuration tool, you may need to do the following steps.

+1. A login prompt may appear.

   The default login for Raspbian is username `pi` with the password `raspberry`.
   *Note you will not see any writing appear when you type the password.
 This is a security feature in Linux.*

-1. After you have successfully logged in, you will see the command line prompt
+1. After you have successfully logged in, you may see the command line prompt

   ```bash
   pi@raspberrypi~$